Always On, Always Connected

 Every day around the globe, our radios ensure planes land safely, isolated personnel are found, soldiers communicate securely and first responders have the communications they need to go where no one else can.

-Our spaceborne communications products and technology enable spacecraft to transmit scientific data from the surface of a distant planet, receive GPS signals to precisely locate itself in the vastness of space, and maintain the critical link that allows astronauts to talk to mission control.
+Our spaceborne communications products enable spacecraft to transmit scientific data from the surface of a distant planet, receive GPS signals to precisely locate itself in space, and maintain the critical link that allows astronauts to talk to mission control.